| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Goal: Reset melatonin rhythm.

-• None 60 minutes before sleeping.
+• No phone 60 minutes before sleeping.

 • Turn on black mode or blue-lights at an earlier time in the evening.